evenorog/undo/README.md

 * A `Stack` that pushes and pops commands to modify the receiver.
 * A `Record` that can roll the state of the receiver forwards and backwards.

+It also has a structure called `Group` that can be used to group multiple stacks or records together.

 ## License

 Licensed under either of